 Notes

-- Pork Shoulder: I used a bone-in roast, but feel free to use a boneless – the boneless will just cook a little faster.
+- Pork Shoulder: I used a bone-in pork shoulder, but feel free to use a boneless pork shoulder roast – the boneless will just cook a little faster.

 - Pork Rub: feel free to omit the cayenne or increase it if you want.
 You can also add a tablespoon of coconut sugar or brown sugar if want a touch of sweetness.

-- Serving: we love using this in pulled pork sandwiches or pulled pork sliders.
+- Serving: we love using this to make pulled pork sandwiches or pulled pork tacos.

 - Storage: store leftovers in an airtight container in the refrigerator for up to 5 days.

-- Leftovers: use any leftovers to make a pulled pork nachos, pulled pork tacos or a pulled pork salad!
+- Leftovers: option to use leftovers to make a pulled pork nachos, pulled pork sliders or a pulled pork salad!

 Marc Holtz says